Generic Name: rifampin (rif-AM-pin)

 - Lab tests, including complete blood counts, platelet counts, and kidney and liver function, may be performed while you use rifampin capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using rifampin capsules while you are pregnant.
-Rifampin capsules is found in breast milk.
+Rifampin capsules are found in breast milk.
 Do not breast-feed while taking rifampin capsules.

 Possible side effects of rifampin capsules: